anotherphdgrad/Data-collection-annotator/README.md

-# OUD Mayo Stress and Craving Annotator
+# Stress and Craving Annotator

-This repository contains a small Python desktop tool for recording participant stress and craving reports during the OUD Mayo Zoom/video experiment.
+This repository contains a small Python desktop tool for recording participant stress and craving reports during the Zoom/video experiment.

 During the experiment, participants are prompted in the video to report stress and craving levels on a `0-3` scale.
 This tool lets the experimenter mark the